 I am so excited to share this recipe with you from my latest Clean Eating Meal Prep Cookbook that was released in January 2021.

 This is the fourth cookbook I’ve written, but the first one that I feel like is a true reflection of how I actually eat in real life.

 Treats Are Meant to Be Enjoyed

-While I am always encouraging the consumption of more fruits, vegetables, nuts, and seeds for better health, I am also encouraging women to focus on mindful eating and moderation.
+While I am always encouraging the consumption of more fruits, vegetables, nuts, and seeds for better health, I encourage women to focus on mindful eating and moderation.

 Ice cream toppings are great, but they’re not always great for us.

-Replacing traditional ice cream toppings with fruit compote is a simply delicious way to reduce the amount of sugar consumed while also proving additional dietary fiber, vitamin C, and omega-3 fatty acids from the chia seeds.
+Replacing traditional ice cream toppings with fruit compote is a simply delicious way to reduce the amount of sugar consumed while also providing additional dietary fiber, vitamin C, and omega-3 fatty acids.